World Refugee Day

 Little Amal and The Walk

 Little Amal is a 12 foot puppet of a 10 year old Syrian girl.
 She has visited cities and towns around the world bringing attention to the large numbers of refugee children fleeing war, persecution, and violence.
-Education packs and poems are available as instructional resources.
+Education packs and poems are available.